 Aerospace Virtual Work Experience

 Applications are now closed for our Aerospace Virtual Work Experience programme, starting 30 November.
-If you have already submitted an application, then you will be informed if you have a place on 25 November.

 About the programme